The 4 communication styles every manager should know

 If a team member is outwardly displaying a negative or manipulative communication style, there is likely an underlying cause—like stress or turmoil at work.
 When you’re able to identify a team member’s outward communication style, you can then address what’s blocking them from communicating assertively.

 As their manager, you can address that.
 By digging deeper into each teammate’s communication style, you can begin to identify why they might be communicating in an aggressive, passive, or passive-aggressive way—and what you can do about it.
 You can implement processes and support systems to ensure team members feel comfortable being themselves at work.
-When you unblock the things that might be holding them back, people will be empowered to communicate assertively to advocate for their own needs.
+Unblocking potential barriers will empower people to communicate assertively and advocate for their own needs.

 Encourage team members to get to know each other individually, as well.
 When possible, encourage team members to schedule informal coffee chats or 1:1s with one another—we do them every other week at Asana—so they can bond.